heptarch/heptarch.github.io/_posts/2022-12-05-portfolio.md

 Intermediate values of $\lambda$ interpolate between these two regimes, with a degeneracy at $\lambda = 0$ where only expected return matters.
+Thus, we have a whole one-parameter family of risk-sensitive ways to value a portfolio!